apache/skywalking-website/docs/README.md

   - header: Welcome Wei Zhang as new committer
     content: Based on his continuous contributions, Wei Zhang (a.k.a [arugal](https://github.com/arugal)) has been voted as a new committer.
     time: Nov.
 14th 2019
-  - header: Welcome Haochao Zhuang as new committer
-    content: Based on his continuous contributions, Haochao Zhuang (a.k.a [dmsolr](https://github.com/dmsolr)) has been voted as a new committer.
-    time: Oct.
-20th 2019